tenet-org/tenet-docs/docs/tokenomics/gauge-voting.md

 ### DeFi Protocol Incentives

 DeFi protocols work better if they have sufficient liquidity.
-TENET tokens are used to incentivize capital to move to TENET DeFi protocols.
-Liquidity providers are rewarded with newly emitted TENET tokens as directed by veTENET owners.
+TENET tokens are used to incentivize capital to move to DeFi protocols, eother built on top of Tenet network or utilising Tenet's products on other networks.
+Liquidity providers and other users are rewarded with newly emitted TENET tokens as directed by veTENET holders.

-The following protocols are eligible for Protocol Incentives in the following way:
+On launch, the following native protocols are eligible for Protocol Incentives in the following way:

-* TENET Stablecoin Protocol
+* Tenet Stablecoin Protocol
   * Stability Pool Depositors
-* TENET Money Market
-  * Lending and Borrowing incentives - A secondary gauge vote is needed here to vote between the different markets.
-* TENET Decentralized Exchange
+* Tenet DEX
   * Liquidity Provider Rewards - A secondary gauge vote is needed here to vote between the different liquidity pairs.

 ### Bribes

 The gauge voting power that veTENET holds opens up the possibility for external protocols and Staking Providers to 'bribe' veTENET holders for their vote.
-This is an additional way for veTENET owners to earn income while creating a market for purchasing liquidity incentives on TENET.
+This is an additional way for veTENET owners to earn income while creating a market for purchasing liquidity incentives on Tenet.